-Email marketing is one of the most effective digital marketing channels.
-For many businesses, it’s the number one driver of sales online.
+Email marketing is one of the most effective online marketing channels.
+For many businesses, it's the number one driver of sales online.

 The reason email marketing is so effective is that it gives you the ability to "nurture" your prospects over time.

 For many businesses, like those that sell software or information products, the sales cycle tends to be longer and requires significant KLT.